- Scroll down to the bold heading “Student Information.”

 - Your eForm request will be automatically emailed to your academic advisor for review.

-- You will be asked whether you have met with an immigration advisor and an academic advisor.
-You are not required to select “yes” to either of these questions and your answer will not have any impact on your eForm.
+A: No, you aren’t required to select “yes” to either of these questions, and your answer will not have any impact on the eForm.

-- Notify your academic advisor that they will be receiving an email from our office regarding your request.
-This typically helps your eForm be processed faster.
+A: Notify your academic advisor that they will receive an email from our office regarding your request.
+Students who notify their advisors typically receive a faster processing speed.

 - Scroll down to the bold heading “Academic Advisor Review.”